HandsOnDataViz/book/docs/HandsOnDataViz.md

     will accidentally remove *town* from *Newtown*, and you will end up with trailing spaces which can cause troubles in the future.
 4. Leave the *Replace with* field blank.
-5. If you selected the column correctly in step 1, you will see that *Search* value will be set to the *Specific range* for to that column.
-Otherwise you will be searching and replacing in the entire spreadsheet.
+5.  *Search* field should be set to the range you selected in step 1, or *All sheets* if you didn’t select anything.
 6. You have the option to *match case*.
 If checked, `town` and `Town` and `tOwN` will be treated differently.
 For our purpose, you can leave *match case* unchecked.